 Moreover, as per our 7 Must-See Charts Suggest “Buy Precious Metals Stocks” Going Into 2020 we see some solid precious metals stock ratios.
 One of them is the GDXJ to gold price embedded below.
 This is a ratio that rises if there is a risk appetite measure for the precious metals market.

 This ratio broke out, and may indicate that precious metals stocks may outperform the metals in 2020 and 2021.

 As said before we have a track record of forecasting gold and silver spot prices.
 The table below is based on the forecasts made in prior years, both on our own website in the public domain and even on financial media sites.This is an overview of our gold price forecasts from last years.
 We publish these forecasts many months prior to the year that we forecast.
 Prices reflect gold's spot price.

 Interestingly, quite some gold price predictions have been published by analysts in the field.
 Most of them have a similar price target, with just one being bearish and the rest slightly to extremely bullish.

-We will update this list of gold price predictions throughout the year!This is an overview of forecasted gold prices for 2020 by other analysts.
-We don't support these forecasts, we just share them to illustrate how other analysts think about a gold price forecast for 2020 and beyond.
+And, no, this is not about daily gold price news which is just that … news (illustration).
+We collect real forecasts, predictions, that are meaningful … because most gold news is rather meaningless to investors.This is an overview of forecasted gold prices for 2021 by other analysts.
+We don't support these forecasts, we just share them to illustrate how other analysts think about a gold price forecast for 2021 and beyond.